BrkRaw/brkraw/README.md

 The goal of this project is providing easy-to-access of the Bruker's PVdatasets.
 The major features of this module are as follows.

 - Reliable converting function with
-    - preserving the subject position and orientation to converted the NifTi1 file. ** we found some issues on multi-echo cases and localizer with multi-slices using multi-slice packs.
+    - preserving the subject position and orientation to converted the NifTi1 file.
+    **we found some issues on above regarding multi-echo cases and localizer with multi-slices using multi-slice packs.
     Will update here once we fix it.
 And please let us know if you experiencing any other issue, which we haven't tested yet.**
     - correction of animal orientation based on the species and position.
-(Anterior of subject is Anterior) ** The test has not been performed for all available condition, will be tested with phantom after COVID-19 pandemic**
+(Anterior of subject is Anterior) **The test has not been performed for all available condition, will be tested with phantom after COVID-19 pandemic**
     - providing fMRI and DTI study friendly features: slice-order update on the header, Diffusion parameter file generation.
     - BIDS(v1.2.2) support: parameter file generation with custom syntax, automatic generation of the folder structure.
 - Capability of quick image validation by